4 Ways to Invite Opportunity Into Your Life

 Spring is when opportunity surrounds us: Plants are blooming and coming into their fullness.
 Snowmelt and rains bring streams and rivers rushing through their paths.
 New life is everywhere.
-Spring is a powerful time to tune in to the nature’s abundance and invite opportunity into your life.
-Whether that means an unexpected twist in your work life that brings in more wealth, or a new and enlivening relationship that fills your spirit, or even a chance to travel and experience new things, we would all do well to open ourselves to the unknown pleasures the universe has in store for us.
+Spring is a powerful time to tune in to nature’s abundance and be open to new opportunities.
+Whether that means an unexpected twist in your work life that brings in more wealth, a new and enlivening relationship that fills your spirit or even a chance to travel and experience new things, we would all do well to open ourselves to the unknown pleasures the universe has in store for us.

-However, we first must do the work of readying ourselves to receive these opportunities.
-Cultivating abundance, clearing away busy minds and schedules, focusing on gratitude, and committing to curiosity are all key to opening the window that will allow opportunity to shine in.
+However, we must first do the work of readying ourselves to receive these opportunities.
+Cultivating abundance, clearing away busy minds and schedules, focusing on gratitude and committing to curiosity are all key to opening the window that will allow opportunity to shine in.
 This work is not hard, but it is intentional.
 Here are four ways to invite opportunity into your life during this season of growth:

 1. Cultivate an abundance mindset.

-For many of us, having enough never feels like enough because we live with a scarcity mindset—the rug could come out from under us at any second, so we have to hustle and overproduce in order to stay ahead.
-If you live your life in constant worry that the well is about to run dry, though, you may create a self-fulfilling prophecy (and even if you don’t, you’ll certainly produce a lot of unnecessary anxiety).
+For many of us, having enough never feels like enough because we live with a scarcity mindset.
+The rug could come out from under us at any second, so we have to hustle and overproduce in order to stay ahead.
+If you live your life in constant worry that the well is about to run dry, however, you may create a self-fulfilling prophecy (and even if you don’t, you’ll certainly produce a lot of unnecessary anxiety).
 Instead, start each morning with a mantra that cultivates an abundance mindset.
 Tell yourself that you live in a world of abundance, that good things are coming your way and that you welcome opportunity with open arms.

 2. Clear your mind and your schedule.